awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

     --update-expression "REMOVE RelatedItems[1], RelatedItems[2]" \
     --return-values ALL_NEW
 ```
-After removing `Hammer` and `Nails`, the remaining elements are shifted\.
+After `Hammer` and `Nails` are removed, the remaining elements are shifted\.
 The list now contains the following:
 + `[0]`—`Chisel`
 + `[1]`—`Screwdriver`
 + `[2]`—`Hacksaw`

-## *ADD*—Updating Numbers and Sets<a name="Expressions.UpdateExpressions.ADD"></a>
+## ADD—Updating Numbers and Sets<a name="Expressions.UpdateExpressions.ADD"></a>

 **Note**
 In general, we recommend using `SET` rather than `ADD`\.

-Use the `ADD` action in an update expression to add a new attribute and its value\(s\) to an item\.
+Use the `ADD` action in an update expression to add a new attribute and its values to an item\.

-If the attribute already exists, then the behavior of `ADD` depends on the attribute's data type:
+If the attribute already exists, the behavior of `ADD` depends on the attribute's data type:
-+ If the attribute is a number, and the value you are adding is also a number, then the value is mathematically added to the existing attribute\. \(If the value is a negative number, then it is subtracted from the existing attribute\.\)
++ If the attribute is a number, and the value you are adding is also a number, the value is mathematically added to the existing attribute\. \(If the value is a negative number, it is subtracted from the existing attribute\.\)
-+ If the attribute is a set, and the value you are adding is also a set, then the value is appended to the existing set\.
++ If the attribute is a set, and the value you are adding is also a set, the value is appended to the existing set\.

 **Note**
-The `ADD` action only supports number and set data types\.
+The `ADD` action supports only number and set data types\.

-To perform multiple `ADD` actions, separate them by commas\.
+To perform multiple `ADD` actions, separate them with commas\.

 In the following syntax summary:
 + The *path* element is the document path to an attribute\.
-The attribute must be either a Number or a set data type\.
+The attribute must be either a `Number` or a set data type\.
-+ The *value* element is a number that you want to add to the attribute \(for Number data types\), or a set to append to the attribute \(for set types\)\.
++ The *value* element is a number that you want to add to the attribute \(for `Number` data types\), or a set to append to the attribute \(for set types\)\.

 ```
 add-action ::=